Apple Picking Near East Tennessee

 - They have a cider mill!
 To me, this is the ultimate draw.
 Serving fresh apple cider cold, a cider slushie, or hot spiced apple cider.
 Your choice!

 - They offer a Saturday hayride!
-Cost is $4.50 a person.
+Cost is $4.50 a person at the time of this writing.
 Two and under are free.

 - Apple Hill Orchard offers an educational hayride for large groups of up to 27 people a wagon.